ionic-team/ionic-site/content/docs/pro/error-monitoring.md

 # Error Monitoring

-Ionic Pro makes it easy to automatically track runtime errors in your Ionic app, and map it back to your original non-transpiled source code (TypeScript, ES6, etc.).
+Ionic Pro makes it easy to automatically track runtime errors in your Ionic app, and map it back to your original, non-transpiled source code (TypeScript, ES6, etc.).

 ## Summary